- Dive into Porto's culinary scene with a food tour & cooking class

 There are several beaches within easy striking distance, and the nearby São Jacinto nature reserve provides walking and birdwatching (Aveiro’s name is probably derived from the Latin aviarium (place of birds).

 If you'd like to spend some more time in nature, the Buçaco Forest is the place to stop.
-This incredible place is home to more than 250 species of trees and shrubs (some are hundreds of years old), and six walking trails that allow you to explore them.
-Apart from the green scenery, you can also find lakes, fountains, and small chapels built by the monks of the Order of Discalced Carmelites.
+This incredible place is home to more than 250 species of trees and shrubs (some are hundreds of years old) and six walking trails that allow you to explore them.
+Apart from the green scenery, you can also find lakes, fountains, and small chapels built by the Order of Discalced Carmelites monks.
 Be sure to stop at the Palace Hotel do Buçaco, even if you won't be dining or staying the night.
-Luso is also a charming sylvan village and makes for a nice off the beaten path stop.
+Luso is also a charming sylvan village and makes for a nice off-the-beaten-path stop.